lightning/bolts/08-transport.md

       connection without any further messages.
 8. `h = SHA-256(h || c)`
      * The received ciphertext is mixed into the handshake digest.
-This step serves to ensure the payload wasn't modified by a MiTM.
+This step serves to ensure the payload wasn't modified by a MITM.

 #### Act Two